LuisMoncayo/GuaranteedServiceTimeInventoryModel/Data_In_Brief/README_Data_In_Brief.md

 if time.time() - model._time > 60*10:
   model.terminate()
 ```
-# Generate the Edge and Depth Tables and Figures
+# Generate the Edge and Depth Table 1 and 3, and Figure 2 and 3.

-The data about the degree and edges showing in Table 1 and Figure 1 and 2 are computed the file **grpah_analysis.py**.
+The data about the degree and edges showing in Table 1 and 3, and Figure 2 and 3 are computed the file **grpah_analysis.py**.
 The file models the supply chain as a digraph such as

 ```{python}
 G = nx.from_pandas_edgelist(edges_data, create_using=nx.DiGraph() )